 History and Theory

 Architecture, Landscape Architecture, and Interior Architecture are human endeavors that are eminently contextual and contingent.
-The required and elective courses in the history and theory of design for graduate and undergraduate students examine the social, economic, intellectual, and political contexts that have shaped-and have been shaped by - these disciplines, studying the social functions of the specific design professions as they have been constructed historically.
-The curriculum requirements promote intellectual rigor and a critical engagement with works as well as ideas, aiming at a broad understanding of how societies have envisioned, developed, and managed natural and built environments as well as how design has participated in a global domain of cultural practice.
+The required and elective courses in the history and theory of design for undergraduate and graduate students examine the social, economic, intellectual, and political contexts that have shaped—and have been shaped by—these disciplines.
+Through these courses, students study the social functions of the specific design professions as they have been constructed historically.
+The curriculum requirements promote intellectual rigor and a critical engagement with works as well as ideas, aiming at a broad understanding of how societies have envisioned, developed, and managed natural and built environments and an understanding of how design has participated in a global domain of cultural practice.

 Undergraduate Research Curriculum